allenai/tuffylite/README.md

 ## Contact

-Please contact [Erik Gribkoff](http://homes.cs.washington.edu/~eagribko) or [Ashish Sabharwal](http://ashishs.people.allenai.org) if you have any questions or comments.
+Please contact [Eric Gribkoff](http://homes.cs.washington.edu/~eagribko) or [Ashish Sabharwal](http://ashishs.people.allenai.org) if you have any questions or comments.